kashmir96/osoappliance/content/directory/appliance-repair-technicians/appliance-repairs-inv.md

 categories: ["New Zealand"]
 tags: ["Invercargill"]
 author: Curtis
 cover:
- image: /img/directory-images/appliance-repair-technician/appliance-repairs-inv.webp
+ image: /img/laundryappliance/259.webp
- alt: 'Logo for Appliance Repairs Inv the New Zealand from Invercargill'
+ alt: 'NewZealand from appliancerepairsinv'
 ---

 # Appliance Repairs Inv is an Appliance Repair Technician Company operating in Invercargill, New Zealand.